CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

-The following analysis predicts congressional elections in Ohio for curent districts under the assumption of a 2008 electorate and the condition that voters employ party affiliation as the sole determining factor for who to vote for.
-The approach is gerneral and could be used to predict any hypothetical district and to check that the theoretical district met congresional requirements for population totals.
+The following analysis predicts congressional elections in Ohio for current districts under the assumption of a 2008 electorate and the condition that voters employ party affiliation as the sole determining factor for who to vote for.
+The approach is general and could be used to predict any hypothetical district and to check that the theoretical district met congressional requirements for population totals.

 Preprocessing 2008 electoral results
 ------------------------------------

 From the Harvard Election Data Archive
 <https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/21919>,
 I obtained precinct level election results for 2008.
-Each pricint had the longitude and latitude for the barycenter of the district as well as recorded vote totals for the Democratic and Republican house candidate in that district.
-I further augmented the data by estimating the population of each pricinct by multiplying the total vote in each pricinct by the reciprocol of the voter turn out rate in the county.
+Each precinct had the longitude and latitude for the barycenter of the district as well as recorded vote totals for the Democratic and Republican house candidate in that district.
+I further augmented the data by estimating the population of each precinct by multiplying the total vote in each precinct by the reciprocal of the voter turn out rate in the county.

     library(dplyr)